Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 This requirement tells AI almost nothing about aesthetic direction.
 Coherence is a property of any design.
 A chaotic app can be coherently chaotic.

+> Whoa, is that a window into AI thought?

 What AI needs from you is the *character* of the app — **what it feels like** to use it, **who it is for**, **what it should prioritize**.
 PostKit is a writing tool.
 Writers need focus. *That tells you something about what the interface should and should not do.*

+> That makes a lot of sense, and mirrors the kind of conversation you might have with other team members when developing an app.

 **Compare these two prompts:**